Covid Harm Reduction

 Arctos is a place-based school, centered in and around Portland, Oregon.
 The vast majority of our teaching is in-person, both outdoors and indoors, because we personally cherish hands-on learning and face-to-face interaction.
 Harm-reduction protocols, such as outdoor classes, excellent indoor air filtration, and improved air circulation are employed for all classes.
 Masks and covid vaccinations are always welcome in Arctos classes.

 We recognize that online learning is a valuable tool as well.
-The pandemic inspired us to offer online classes, and some of our current offerings are taught via zoom.
+The pandemic inspired us to offer online classes, and occasionally we have offerings via zoom.
 When we meet online, our goals remain the same: To engage students in interactive, participatory, and experiential learning.

 Arctos School offeringS